tmatilai/vagrant-proxyconf/index.md

 ### Default/global configuration

 It's a common case that you want all possible connections to pass through the same proxy.
 This will set the default values for all other proxy configuration keys.
+It also sets default proxy configuration for all Chef Solo and Chef Client provisioners.

 #### Example Vagrantfile